rusty-bits/octool/README.md

 'TAB/ENTER' will switch to edit mode for string, integer, or data fields.
 'TAB' will also toggle between editing a data field as hex or as a string.
  - 'ENTER' will save any changes made
  - 'ESC' will discard and changes
+ - if the selected field has valid values listed in the `Configuration.tex` file, octool will show a list that can be navigated with the up and down arrows

 'SPACE' will toggle a boolean value between true/false
 - 'SPACE' will also toggle the Enabled status of kexts, drivers, tools, and amls when they are highlighted in the section list
+- and will toggle binary values for fields that have bit values listed in the `Configuration.tex` file

 'a' `add` - if in a resource section, give option to add a blank resource template to the working `plist` from the `Sample.plist`
  - if in some other section, select a type and key name to add to the working plist